wikimedia-research/movement-metrics/README.md

 Clone this onto your chosen [analytics client server](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Clients) server.

-Install the dependencies by running both these commands:
+Install the dependencies by running the following command:
 ```
-conda install --file=requirements_conda.txt
-pip install -r requirements_pip.txt
+conda env update -f env.yaml
 ```
-(Two commands are necessary because not all packages are available up-to-date through Conda.)

 ## Use
 1. Run the notebook [01-calculate.ipynb](01-calculate.ipynb), which actually calculates the metrics and inserts them into several files in the `metrics` directory.